 The economic term stagflation is a mashup of the words stagnation and inflation — and it’s worth being aware of because of the threat it poses to economies.

 What Is Stagflation?

-Has Stagflation Ever Really Happened?
+Has Stagflation Ever Happened?

 Will Stagflation Happen Again?

-For some investors there are, perhaps surprisingly, compelling strategies to consider when the market is down.
-Volatility may offer investors the opportunity to buy low and then make appreciable gains as the market corrects itself.
+A slowdown of economic activity lasting several months sounds like it can only be a bad thing.
+But a recession does not necessarily mean the death knell for your finances.
+For some investors, there are, perhaps surprisingly, compelling strategies to consider when the market is down.
+Volatility may allow investors to buy low and then make appreciable gains as the market corrects itself.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

 1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC Registered Investment Advisor (“Sofi Wealth“).
 Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC, an affiliated SEC registered broker dealer and member FINRA/SIPC, (“Sofi Securities).